Ubiquitous light real-space pairing from long-range hopping and interactions: Abstract

 \section{Abstract}

-In this paper, we examine how next-nearest neighbor hopping and interaction affect pair properties, concluding that small and light (superlight) pairs are ubiquitous in dilute extended Hubbard models with next-nearest neighbor interactions and hopping.
-We are motivated by two unconventional superconductors, the cuprates and fullerides, which are expected to have next-nearest neighbor hopping and interactions.
-We determine pair properties for a dilute extended Hubbard model with large Hubbard $U$ and both near- and next-nearest neighbor hopping and attraction, on a range of lattices using both numerical and analytical approaches.
-We find that the presence of next-nearest neighbor hopping, $t'$ and near- and next-nearest neighbor attraction ($V$ and $V'$) very significantly lowers the pair mass in a wide range of lattices.
-The pair mass decreases with increased $t'$ and $V'$ (where it has a minimum when $V'=V$).
-Transition temperatures are estimated for the Bose-Einstein condensation of pairs leading to superconductivity.
-The presence of both $t'$ and $V'$ leads ubiquitously to small strongly bound pairs with an inverse mass that is linear in hopping, which could lead to high temperature BECs.
-We briefly discuss potential implications for unconventional superconductors.
+We systematically examine how long-range hopping and its synergy with extended interactions leads to light bound pairs.
+Pair properties are determined for a dilute extended Hubbard model with large on-site repulsion ($U$) and both near- and next-nearest neighbour hopping ($t$ and $t'$) and attraction ($V$ and $V'$), for cubic and tetragonal lattices.
+The presence of $t'$ and $V'$ promotes light pairs.
+For tetragonal lattices, $t'<0$ pairs can be lighter than non-interacting particles, and $d$-symmetric pairs form.
+Close packing transition temperatures, $T^{\ast}$ are estimated for the Bose-Einstein condensation (BEC) of pairs to be $k_{B}T^{\ast}\sim\overline{t} 0.1$, where $\overline{t}$ is the geometric mean of the hoppings on the Cartesian axes.
+When pairs have $d$-symmetry, the condensate has $d$-wave character.
+Thus, the presence of both $t'$ and $V'$ leads ubiquitously to small strongly bound pairs with an inverse mass that is linear in hopping, which could lead to high temperature BECs.